NVR Introduction (Non Violent Resistance) Level 1 (a three part virtual training session)

 Before applying for this workshop, please note the following conditions:

 Introduction to Non-Violent Resistance is usually a whole day course, we understand that webinars can be quite demanding so we intend to spread the learning over three sessions, with exercises to complete at home / in the office (beforehand, in-between and after).
-All webinar sessions will be a maximum 3 1/2 hours in length.
+All virtual sessions will be a maximum 3 1/2 hours in length.

 Please only apply if you can attend all 3 sessions.